coveooss/connectivity-library/Slack/README.md

 # Indexing Slack using the Generic REST API Connector

-Disclaimer:
+## Use case
+This examples shows you how to index Slack

+**Important disclaimers:**
-While it makes sense in theory to make all the info that is shared through Slack searchable, there are many downsides that should be considered.
+* While it makes sense in theory to make all the info that is shared through Slack searchable, there are many downsides that should be considered.

-Indexing Slack means:
+* Indexing Slack means:
     A lot of small documents in the index
     The excerpt of the document will be the actual message itself, leading to a lot of noise Relevancy will most likely be bad since it will introduce a lot of noise for most search terms will return results for what people talked about in Slack (just imagine what happens when you use the slack search)